pimsmath/vxml_site/content/home/hero.md

     text_color_light: true
 ---
-The PIMS Virtual Experimental Mathematics Lab (VXML), brings together faculty and postdocs with undergraduate students across PIMS sites to work on challenging and exciting research mathematics questions.
+The PIMS Virtual Experimental Mathematics Lab (VXML), brings together faculty & postdocs with graduate and undergraduate students from across the PIMS network to work on challenging and exciting research mathematics questions.

-If you are a faculty member, postdoc or undergraduate student at a PIMS member university and you want to get involved, please get in touch!
+To learn more, see the [about section](#about) and if you are a faculty member, postdoc, graduate or undergraduate student at a PIMS member university and you want to [get involved](#get-involved), please get in touch!